Arvoria/RobaseService/docs/Guide/usage.md

 ## Deleting Data

-For whatever reason you have decided to completely wipe some data from your database, why you would want to do this is your own reason, but this method exists, so lets demonstrate it:
+For whatever reason, you have decided to completely wipe some data from your database, why you would want to do this is your own reason, but this method exists, so let's demonstrate it:

 ```lua
 local ExampleRobase = RobaseService:GetRobase("GetDataHere", "PlayerData")